bbbbbr/canyon-racer/README.md

 In this demo only a couple instruction cycles are available to run between each Vertical parallax region to modify the scroll value and load it.
 The demo runs at a full 60 frames per second.

+### Effect Timing and Artifacts
 Horizontal scrolling offsets and sprites will both alter the required Vertical parallax timing.
 While it is possible to somewhat compensate for the horizontal offsets, the computational cost is higher and leaves less room for gameplay.

+There is additional timing variation based on the opcode being executed at the time each scanline interrupt triggers.
+If it's during an opcode which takes several cycles to complete before the interrupt can jump then the timing may be off by that amount of cycles.
+The Vertical parallax timing is sensitive down to 1-2 cycles of alignment, so this can also cause artifacts.

-This demo tries to work with those limitations in a way that's visually pleasing and does not try to compensate for them.
+This mini game tries to work with those limitations in a way that's visually pleasing when possible and does not try to compensate for them.

 ### Sine Waves
 In addition to the above, scrolling sine waves of various sizes are used to distort the background.
 This makes it both more visually interesting and more fun to navigate through the canyon.